-We sell mail-order native edible plants utilizing a unique packaging process that ensures vitality from our garden to your doorstep.
-Browse our low-maintenance plant collection using the main menu or the slider categories below or try our new Plant Finder for recommendations and bring nature home!
+We are an Oregon-based mail-order nursery with secure and environmentally-friendly packaging.
+Browse our low-maintenance plant collection using the main menu or the categories below - or try our new Plant Finder for recommendations and bring nature home!

 Restore the integrity & beauty of native ecosystems - one garden at a time.